rjavier441/rjs2/guides/CreatingWebContent.md

     - A map serving as a whitelist of file and/or directory names within the current directory.
 Keys represent the names of items to include.
 If provided alongside the "exclude" parameter, "exclude" is ignored.
 - `exclude`
     - A map serving as a blacklist of file and/or directory names within the current directory.
 Keys represent the names of items to exclude.
 If provided alongside the "include" parameter, this parameter is ignored.
-- `apps` _(Under Development)_
+- `apps`
     - A map of directory names to paths of app/router middleware files (relative to the current directory) that will handle all endpoints under the corresponding directory name.
+This is the _**primary**_ way to create **APIs**.
 If this argument is omitted, content is treated as static web content and exposed to the public based on the provided alias, include and exclude parameters.
 If this argument is given, the specified app/router middleware file will be routed to the current endpoint, and no further depth-first traversal will occur for the current directory.
+Instead, control of deeper routing is fully transferred to the linked app/router middleware file.
+For more information on how to create APIs using this mechanism, see the [Using Middleware as APIs](#using-middleware-as-apis) section.

 To illustrate its usage, consider the following example.
 Suppose your server is mapped to the url `www.rjs2.com` and has the following directory structure: